 We’re calling it: 2021 will be the year when Flutter officially becomes the framework of choice for developing mobile applications.

-It seems like every day brings news of a company who has just released a new Flutter app, or one that has switched over to Flutter, accompanied by an awesome story about how Flutter supercharged their development process.
+It seems like every day brings news of a company who has just released a new app built with Flutter, or one that has switched over to Flutter, accompanied by a compelling story about how Flutter supercharged their development process.

 It’s clear that companies of all sizes — from enterprise companies with multiple development teams to lean startups with only one engineer — benefit from Flutter.
 We believe it’s simply the best toolkit for building beautiful, performant apps for all screens, including iOS, Android, macOS, Windows, Linux, and web (even embedded screens).
 With the release of Flutter 2 earlier this month, we're even more excited about the Future of Flutter!

 We’ve curated this list of companies using Flutter in 2021.
 While not an exhaustive list, we wanted to showcase companies that are doing noteworthy work with Flutter.
 Keep them on your radar!

 Toyota is leading the charge for embedded Flutter by building next-gen infotainment systems for their vehicles.
 In the Flutter Engage keynote, Daniel Hall, Chief Engineer at Toyota, outlined four main reasons why Toyota will be using Flutter:

 2. Flutter will allow Toyota to build an in-vehicle user experience that lives up to user’s experiences and expectations — including smooth touch mechanics.

 3. Flutter’s developer ergonomics allows for developers to make use of all the multi-platform tools.